aionnetwork/aion-docs/kernel/management/database.en.md

  - `h2`
  - `rocksdb`

-If you are changing vendors, you must either delete / move the previous database folder, or change the path of the database to a new valid location.
+If you are changing vendors, you must either delete/move the previous database folder, or change the path of the database to a new valid location.

 ### Data compression